The well-posedness and scattering theory of nonlinear Schr\"odinger equations on lattice graphs: The Scattering theory of discrete semilinear Sch o dinger equations

+From direct calculation, we see that the above ternary pairs are admissible and satisfy the second condition in Lemma \ref{today}. \end{proof} \begin{rem} In the focusing case $\mu=-1$, for any $p>1$, there is no asymptotic completeness.
+To be more concrete, we can construct the following soliton solution for the focusing DNLS,

+where $Q$ satisfies the ground state equation $(\ref{ground})$.
 From Theorem 1.2 in \cite{7}, we see that the above ground state equation has a solution $Q\in \ell^{2}(\Z^{d})$, which implies the soliton solution $u\in C^{1}(\left[0,\infty\right);\ell^{2}(\Z^{d}))$ is a classical solution.
 Applying the discrete Fourier transform, we can immediately show that there is no asymptotic state $u_{+}\in \ell^{2}(\Z^{d})$ for the soliton solution $u$.
-Although we have no chance for establishing the asymptotic completeness for focusing case, there may have possibility to establish the analogue theory of mass-energy threshold for the focusing case, see \cite{8}. \end{rem}
+Combined with Theorem \ref{6}, we directly show that, for $6\le(p-1)d$, the mass of the soliton solution $u$ and the $\ell^{2}(\Z^{d})$-norm of the ground state have a uniformly lower bound as follows